endaft/terraform-aws-lambda-api/README.md

-# dfat-terraform-lambda-api
+# terraform-aws-lambda-api

-The Terraform module for DFAT Lambda APIs
+The Terraform AWS module for DFAT Lambda APIs